Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Alpine woodland, rocky mountains, breathtaking valleys, and abundant fauna – La Travessa dels 3 Refugis is one of Catalonia’s lesser-known thru-hiking trails but one of the most beautiful to us.

-The circular route links 3 mountain huts in the Capçaleres del Ter i del Freser national park, bounded by the French border to the north.
-Part of the route passes through France and the other through Catalan territory.
+The circular route links three mountain huts in the Capçaleres del Ter i del Freser National Park, bounded by the French border to the north.
+Part of the route passes through France, and the other passes through Catalan territory.
 So, you’ll be hiking in two countries!
 Isn’t that cool?

 La Travessa dels 3 Refugis (literally meaning The Crossing of the 3 Mountain Huts) covers over 50 km and can be completed in 3 to 6 days.
 Walkers start at the charming village of Queralbs and take the direction they prefer.

-Each day you hike to a mountain hut with basic facilities, including a bed, shower and, sometimes, WiFi.
-But the best is the mountain food!
+Each day, you hike to a mountain hut with basic facilities, including a bed, shower and, sometimes, WiFi.
+But the real treat is the mountain food!
 After a day of walking, you’ll be treated to delicious soups, high-quality meat, and even some sweet treats.

 We hiked La Travessa dels 3 Refugis in August 2021 with some family members, and we loved it.
 We even added a night climb to a peak along the route to see the sunrise.

-Here you have our review, tips, and photos to help you plan your own Travessa dels 3 Refugis adventure!
+Here, we share our personal experience, valuable tips, and stunning photos to inspire and guide you in planning your own Travessa dels 3 Refugis adventure!

-Estany Negre, one of the lakes on the Travessa dels 3 Refugis route
+Estany Blau, one of the lakes on the Travessa dels 3 Refugis route

 Things to know before hiking La Travessa dels 3 Refugis